STUDENTS from St Edmund’s School have been presented with their Duke of Edinburgh Bronze Award in a celebratory ceremony.

 ‘I am here to share my personal journey and encourage students to make a difference in their communities through the work of programmes like the D of E,’ added Mr Lubbe.

 There are currently over 800 young people in Portsmouth involved in the D of E programme.

-The 11 students involved in the ceremony have collectively contributed over 400 hours to local community work.
+The 11 students involved in last night’s ceremony have collectively contributed over 400 hours to local community work.

 Presenting the awards was the Lord Mayor of Portsmouth, Councillor Lee Mason.

 Mr Mason said: ‘Motiva8 do a lot of good work in the city.
 The D of E project has long been shown to make a difference to the young people in Portsmouth.
 We are very proud of what the young people here tonight have done to achieve their Bronze Award.’

 A number of the students plan to continue their D of E progress in the future.

 Harriet Hudson, 16, said: ‘I hope to continue D of E and do my silver award when I start college.
 I am really happy to receive my award tonight as it took a lot of hard work to get it done.